zijie-cai/Custom-N-Queens-Solver-/README.md

     pip install -r requirements.txt
     ```
 ## How to Use
-Simply clone or download the repository and follow the `vis_tool.ipynb` Jupyter Notebook.
+Simply clone the repository and follow the `vis_tool.ipynb` Jupyter Notebook.